King-Mo100/Code-refactor/README.md

 # Horiseon Code-Refactor

-Horiseon is a website that informs readers about Search engine optimization(SEO), Online reputation management and Social media marketing.
+<p>Horiseon is a website that informs readers about Search engine optimization(SEO), Online reputation management and Social media marketing.</p>

 ## About this Repository